Alligator weed is a State prohibited weed

 What should you do if you find alligator weed?

-Please do not attempt to treat or dispose of alligator weed yourself.
-The department will treat, remove and dispose of alligator weed safely, at no cost to the land owner.
+Please do not attempt to treat or dispose of this weed yourself.
+Agriculture Victoria will treat, remove and dispose of alligator weed safely, at no cost to the land owner.

 Alligator weed has predominantly been found in south east Melbourne backyards, although a few regional backyard infestations have also been detected.
 Waterway infestations have also been found in Melbourne and in regional Victoria, at Bendigo and Warragul.

 Alligator weed can be mistaken for other species, such as lesser joy weed (Alternanthera denticulata), an Australian native.
-However the leaves of lesser joy weed are not as green or glossy as those of alligator weed and the flowers are in the leaf axil, not on flower stalks.
-Sessile joy weed (Altenanthera sessilis) is also similar, however the leaves of sessile joy weed are short and round.
-Wandering trad (Tradescantia fluminensis) is also sometimes confused with alligator weed but has an alternating leaf arrangement not an opposing arrangement like alligator weed.
-In the past alligator weed has also been mistakenly grown as the vegetable makunu-wenna (Alternanthera triandra).
+However, the leaves of lesser joy weed are not as green or glossy as those of alligator weed and the flowers are in the leaf axil, not on flower stalks.